Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Introduction

 An additional physical ingredient that can play a role in the evolution of pillar-like structures is self-gravity.
 Only a few numerical studies have considered its influence, such as \citet{Gritschneder+2009} and \citet{Gritschneder2010} who showed that self-gravity amplifies inhomogeneities seeded by initial turbulence.
 However, these studies did not account for magnetic fields, highlighting the need for future models that include more physical processes because gravitational collapse can be triggered at the compressed and magnetized heads of the pillars, potentially leading to the formation of low-mass stars.

-We use 3D radiation–magnetohydrodynamic (R-MHD) simulations \citep[see][]{ZamoraAvils2019} coupled with synthetic polarimetric observations to examine the magnetic field morphology and measure the dispersion in the polarization angles.
-This allows us to quantify how compression-driven field alignment affects the accuracy of magnetic-field estimates and to provide guidance for interpreting polarization observations of pillars in \HII\ regions.
+{We used 3D radiation-magnetohydrodynamic (R-MHD) simulations \citep[see][]{ZamoraAvils2019} coupled with synthetic polarimetric and molecular line observations to examine the magnetic field morphology and local gas kinematics.
+By extracting all the required physical parameters self-consistently and applying analytical techniques to decouple characteristic polarization-angle dispersion from large-scale field bending \citep[e.g.,][]{Palau2021, Polychronakis2025}, we evaluated the Davis-Chandrasekhar-Fermi (DCF) method.
+This approach allows us to quantify how the compression-driven magnetic field alignment on pillar scale affects the accuracy of magnetic field estimates and provides guidance for interpreting dust polarization observations of pillars in H \,{\sc ii} regions.}

 This paper is organized as follows.
-The numerical setup for the R-MHD simulation and the generation of synthetic polarimetric maps is described in Section~\ref{sec:numerics}.
-Our main results, including classical and modified DCF-based magnetic field estimates, are presented in Section~\ref{sec:results}.
-In Section~\ref{sec:discussion}, we discuss the implications of these findings for the interpretation of magnetic field observations in pillar-like structures.
+The numerical setup for the R-MHD simulation and the generation of synthetic polarimetric and molecular-line maps are described in Section~\ref{sec:numerics}.
+Our main results, including the classical and modified DCF-based magnetic-field estimates, are presented in Section~\ref{sec:results}.
+In Section~\ref{sec:discussion}, we discuss the implications of these findings for the interpretation of magnetic-field observations in pillar-like structures.
 Finally, Section~\ref{sec:conclusions} summarizes the main conclusions and outlines the perspectives for future work.
+Additional methodological details are presented in the appendices: Appendix~\ref{sec:appendix_mass_estimation} describes the mass estimates from the synthetic molecular-line observations, Appendix~\ref{sec:appendix_secondOrderMomentmaps} shows the second-order moment maps, Appendix~\ref{sec:appendix_PolAngDist_gfits} presents the polarization-angle distributions and Gaussian fits, Appendix~\ref{sec:appendix_adf_analysis} describes the ADF analysis, and Appendix~\ref{sec:appendix_polaris_convergence} tests the robustness of the synthetic polarization morphology against the adopted POLARIS parameters.